Nicholas-Zaretsky Church

 The Nicholas-Zaretsky Church (Николо-Зарецкий храм) is a church in Tula in Russia.
 It contains the family vault of the Demidov family of industrialists.
 Its usual name is the Nicholas-Zaretsky Church, though it has held various others over time.

 History

-The church originated as two separate 17th century wooden churches on the site, replaced between 1730 and 1734 by a new double-nave church.
-Akinfiy Nikitich Demidov, son of Nikita Demidov, is considered to be the founder of the new church.
+The church originated as two separate wooden structures from the 17th century, which were replaced between 1730 and 1734 by a new double-nave church.
+Akinfiy Nikitich Demidov, the son of Nikita Demidov, is considered the founder of the new building.

-It has several side chapels, with paintings of the Nativity, Saint Nicholas, Andrew the Apostle and Tikhon of Kaluga.
-In 1734 a new crypt chapel was built for burials of the Demidov family.
-A bell tower in the Yaroslava-Suzdal style was built near the church.
+The church has several side chapels, featuring paintings of the Nativity, Saint Nicholas, Andrew the Apostle and Tikhon of Kaluga.
+In 1734, a new crypt chapel was built for the burials of the Demidov family.
+A bell tower in the Yaroslava-Suzdal style was also constructed near the church.

-In Soviet times the church was closed and used as a warehouse, although it is now back in use as a church.
+During the Soviet era, the church was closed and used as a warehouse, but it has since been restored to use as a place of worship.